-In world languages, our major goals are to provide our students with the necessary communication skills in the language and to prepare them for subsequent courses in the college environment.
-This preparation gives students a practical knowledge, which will allow them to put the language into use in travel or in their chosen profession.
+In Arabic language classes, we aim to provide students with the necessary communication skills in either their native language or as a foreign language to prepare them for subsequent courses.
+This preparation gives students a practical knowledge, which will allow them to put the language into use in travel or in their daily lives.

-Our program specifically involves working with students in the four skills of listening, reading, speaking, and writing, while developing an awareness of and sensitivity to the cultural aspects of the target language.
+Our program specifically involves working with students in the four skills of listening, reading, speaking, and writing, while developing an awareness of and sensitivity to the cultural aspects of the Arabic language.